Critical parametric quantum sensing: Introduction

-{\it Introduction.---} Measurement is rooted at the heart of quantum mechanics.
-While originally the system and the instrument (observer) played different roles, modern formulations of quantum mechanics describe also the measurement apparatus as a tunable quantum object~\cite{Peres_measurement}.
-A class of measurement instruments uses phase transitions, where the system is highly susceptible to small parameter changes.
-Criticality is indeed a compelling resource, commonly used in classical sensing devices such as transition-edge detectors and bolometers~\cite{bolometer_review}.
+Criticality is a compelling resource, commonly used in classical sensing devices such as transition-edge detectors and bolometers~\cite{bolometer_review}.
 However, these devices do not follow optimal sensing strategies from the quantum mechanical point of view.
 A promising approach to quantum sensing exploits quantum fluctuations in the proximity of the criticality to improve the measurement precision.
-Despite a critical slowing down at the phase transition, theoretical analyses of many-body systems~\cite{tsang_quantum_2013,macieszczak_dynamical_2016,zanardi_quantum_2008,bina_dicke_2016,Ivanov_2020steady,fernandez-lorenzo_quantum_2017,rams_at_2018,heugel2020_quantum,ivanov_adiabatic_2013,invernizzi2008Optimal,Mirkhalaf2020,Wald2020,Salado2021,Niezgoda2021} show that critical quantum sensors can achieve the optimal scaling of precision~\cite{demkowicz-dobrzanski_chapter_2015}, both in the number of probes and in the measurement time~\cite{rams_at_2018}.
+Despite a critical slowing down at the phase transition, theoretical analyses of many-body systems~\cite{tsang_quantum_2013,macieszczak_dynamical_2016,zanardi_quantum_2008,bina_dicke_2016,Ivanov_2020steady,fernandez-lorenzo_quantum_2017,rams_at_2018,heugel2020_quantum,ivanov_adiabatic_2013,invernizzi2008Optimal,Mirkhalaf2020,Wald2020,Salado2021,Niezgoda2021,mishra2021integrable,Fully_connected} show that critical quantum sensors can achieve the optimal scaling of precision~\cite{demkowicz-dobrzanski_chapter_2015}, both in the number of probes and in the measurement time~\cite{rams_at_2018,Fully_connected}.
 Furthermore, it has been shown~\cite{garbe2020} that finite-component phase transitions~\cite{bakemeier2012quantum,Ashhab2013, hwang_quantum_2015,Puebla2017,Zhu2020}---where the thermodynamic limit is replaced by a scaling of the system parameters~\cite{Casteels2017,Bartolo2016Exact,Minganti2018,peng_unified2019,felicetti2020universal}---can also be applied in sensing protocols.
 Surprisingly, quantum criticalities are versatile sensing resources that do not require the complexity of many-body system, as demonstrated by efficient dynamical protocols~\cite{Chu2021}, the inclusion of quantum-control methods~\cite{gietka2021} or ancillary probes~\cite{hu2021}, the design of multiparameter estimation protocols~\cite{Ivanov2020} and of a critical quantum-thermometer~\cite{xie2021}, and by first experimental implementations~\cite{liu2021}.